shakacode/cypress-on-rails/README.md

 [![BrowserStack](https://cloud.githubusercontent.com/assets/1118459/23203304/1261e468-f886-11e6-819e-93b1a3f17da4.png)](https://www.browserstack.com)
 [![HoneyBadger](https://user-images.githubusercontent.com/1118459/114100696-63962a00-9860-11eb-8ac1-75ca02856d8e.png)](https://www.honeybadger.io/)

 ShakaCode's favorite project tracking tool is [Shortcut](https://shortcut.com/).
 If you want to **try Shortcut and get 2 months free beyond the 14-day trial period**, click [here to use ShakaCode's referral code](http://r.clbh.se/mvfoNeH).
 We're participating in their awesome triple-sided referral program, which you can read about [here](https://shortcut.com/referral/).
-By using our [referral code](http://r.clbh.se/mvfoNeH) you'll be supporting ShakaCode and, thus, React on Rails!
+By using our [referral code](http://r.clbh.se/mvfoNeH) you'll be supporting ShakaCode and, thus, Cypress on Rails and React on Rails!